StellaZare/CityAverage/README.md

 * Total number of entries
 * Min temp overall and its location
 * Max temp overall and its location
-* Average temo overall
+* Average temp overall
-* Clock cycles
+* Nuber of Clock cycles

 ### processCity
 The processCity function takes as input a char array object containign the target file's path from the current directory. (ie. data/Victoria.dat)